redis/docs/content/operate/kubernetes/re-clusters/expand-pvc.md

 ### Highly recommended

-- We highly recommend you backup your databases before beginning this PV expansion process.
+- We highly recommend you backup your databases before beginning this PVC expansion process.

 ## Expand REC PVC